-Parents should be able to file the 2017-2018 Free Application for Federal Student Aid (FAFSA) once 2015 U.S. income taxes have been filed with the IRS.
-The priority date for returning students to file the FAFSA is May 15, 2017.
+Parents should be able to file the 2022-2023 Free Application for Federal Student Aid (FAFSA) because you will now be using 2020 U.S. income taxes that were filed with the IRS.

 To request a tax return transcript from the IRS: